-Educators in grades preK-12 are required to provide services for any student who is assessed and determined by the special education committee to have one or more of the thirteen classifications of a disability or who is categorized as gifted or talented.
+Educators in grades Pre-K-12 are required to provide services for any student who is assessed and determined by the special education committee to have one or more of the thirteen classifications of a disability or who is categorized as gifted or talented.
 Any teacher who has a student with an Individualized Education Plan (IEP) must not only read and sign the IEP, but must provide for support of the goals and objectives of the IEP in the classroom.
 This course will include learning to accommodate special education students in the classroom, as well as best practices for teaching students with different types of disabilities.

-Prerequisite(s): ECE 110 Child Development 3 credits
+Prerequisite(s): ECE 101 Introduction to Early Childhood and ECE 110 Child Development 3 credits